Renault Dauphine: Variants

 The Renault Ondine, an upmarket variant of the Dauphine, was introduced in 1961 and was offered for two years.
 It featured a 4-speed transmission.

 The Gordini version was offered with a 4-speed transmission, four-wheel disc brakes from 1964 and increased horsepower, performance tuned by Amédée Gordini to 37 hp (27.2 kW).
 Both Dauphine Gordini and Ondine Gordini variants were offered.

 The 1093 was a factory racing model limited edition of 2,140 homologated, which were tuned to 55 hp (41 kW) and featured a twin-barrel carburettor, four-speed manual transmission and tachometer, had a top speed of 140 km/h, and were produced in 1962 and 1963.
 All were painted white with two thin blue stripes running front to back along the hood, roof and trunk.

-Manufacture
+Global manufacture

 Renault manufactured the Dauphine at its Flins factory, with a car leaving the assembly line every 20–30 seconds, and with engines from the company's headquarters factory on Île Seguin in Billancourt, Paris.
 The highly automated Billancourt site could produce an engine every 28 seconds.

 The Dauphine was also manufactured worldwide:

 Argentina: Industrias Kaiser Argentina produced the Dauphine under the Renault License in the Santa Isabel facility.
 97,209 IKA Dauphines and Gordinis were produced as follows: